lsu-ddem/intro-to-esports/content/3-Video/2_Lesson_2/_index.en.md

 weight: 2
 ---

-## Title: Tools for Creating an Effective 30’s Story

 ## Unit Description:
 During the Video unit of Digital Storytelling, students will be introduced to the importance of storytelling through the lens of a motion camera.